psholtz/C-Language/Stroustrup-C++/README.md

 Collection of programming examples and exercises from the Stroustrup classics on C++ programming.

-Only including examples from those sections of the book that I thought were interesting enough to warrant it.
+Only including examples from those sections of the book that I thought were interesting enough to warrant it:

-The sections listed below are the ones included in the branch:

 **Chapter 2 - A Tour of C++**
 * Section 2.4 - Modular Programming